 First In, First Out (FIFO)

 With FIFO, the assumption is that the first items to be produced are also the first items to be sold.
 For example, let’s say a grocery receives 30 units of milk on Mondays, Thursdays, and Saturdays.
 The store owner will put the older milk at the front of the shelf, with the hopes that the Monday shipment will sell first.

 Under the first-in, first-out technique, the store owner will assume that all the milk sold first is from the Monday shipment until all 30 units are sold out, even if a customer picks from a more recent batch.

 FIFO is mostly recommended for businesses that deal in perishable products.
 The approach provides such ventures with a more accurate value of their profits and inventory.
 FIFO is not only suited for companies that deal with perishable items but also those that don’t fall under the category.

 With the FIFO method, the stock that remains on the shelves at the end of the accounting cycle will be valued at a price closer to the current market price for the items.
 It means that the inventory will be of higher value.

 Why Use FIFO?

 Another advantage is that there’s less wastage when it comes to the deterioration of materials.
-Since the first items acquired are also the first ones to be sold, there are effective utilization and management of inventory.
+Since the first items acquired are also the first ones to be sold, there is effective utilization and management of inventory.

 Thank you for reading our guide on LIFO vs. FIFO accounting methods.
-CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
+CFI offers the Financial Modeling & Valuation Analyst (FMVA)® certification program for those looking to take their careers to the next level.
 To learn more, the following resources will be helpful: